mattermost/mmctl/docs/mmctl_permissions_remove.rst

 ::

     permissions remove system_user list_open_teams
+    permissions remove system_manager sysconsole_read_user_management_channels --ancillary

 Options
 ~~~~~~~

 ::

+      --ancillary   Optional.
+Remove each of the ancillary permissions that no longer used by each sysconsole_* permission being removed, if no other sysconsole_* is using it.
   -h, --help        help for remove

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~